 The College Savings Plans Network's (CSPN) 529 Report is an unbiased source for complete and up-to-date information on Section 529 College Savings Plans.
-The 2012 529 Report includes data from 105 savings and prepaid tuition plans.
+The 2013 529 Report includes data from 103 savings and prepaid tuition plans.
 These college savings plans are offered in 49 states and the District of Columbia.

-CSPN, which is affiliated with the National Association of State Treasurers, aggregated the data which includes assets held in 529 accounts, the average size of 529 accounts, and the percent of contributions and distributions in 529 accounts for the time period of January 1, 2012 through December 31, 2012.
-The following are the major findings from the 2012 data collection effort.
+CSPN, which is affiliated with the National Association of State Treasurers, aggregated the data which includes assets held in 529 accounts, the average size of 529 accounts, and the percent of contributions and distributions in 529 accounts for the time period of January 1, 2013 through December 31, 2013.
+The following are the major findings from the 2013 data collection effort.

-Total investment by American families in 529 plans has reached a record level of \$190.7 billion.
-In 2012, total assets in 529 plans grew by \$25.86 billion dollars, more than three times as much as the \$7.43 billion increase in 2011.
+Total investment by American families in 529 plans has reached a record level of \$227.07 billion.
+In 2013, total assets in 529 plans grew by \$36.4 billion dollars.

-The total number of 529 accounts increased 3.7% over the past 12 months, going from 10.7 million in December 2011 to 11.1 million as of December 2012.
+The total number of 529 accounts increased 4.4% over the past 12 months, going from 11.1 million in December 2012 to 11.6 million as of December 2013.

-The average 529 account size continues to grow, reaching an all-time high of \$17,174 as of December 31, 2012, an 11.9% increase over the past twelve months.
+The average 529 account size continues to grow, reaching an all-time high of \$19,584 as of December 31, 2013, a 14% increase over the past twelve months.
 This indicates a continued commitment by American families to save for the cost of a college education.

-Including growth from contributions and investment returns, total assets in 529 plans grew by 15.7% from December 2011 to December 2012.
+Including growth from contributions and investment returns, total assets in 529 plans grew by 19.1% in 2013.

-The report also demonstrates that saving for a college education continues to be a priority for parents and grandparents as 49% of all 529 accounts received contributions in 2012.
+The report also demonstrates that saving for a college education continues to be a priority for parents and grandparents as more than 52% of all 529 accounts received contributions in 2013.